adityaraj5200/Spring-interview-QAs/More questions.md

-## Q. What is Spring Actuator used for, and how do you enable common endpoints like /health, /beans, and /env?
+## Q.11: What is Spring Actuator used for, and how do you enable common endpoints like /health, /beans, and /env?
 Here’s the breakdown for **Spring Boot Actuator**:

 ---